Gamemanuel/EV3-final/Readme.md

-the sudo password is maker
+The sudo password is maker for the ev3 linux terminal